• Skip to primary navigation

 You can store the tomato mixture in the refrigerator, either covered with plastic wrap or in a sealed container.
 I like to bring it to (close to) room temperature before serving over the toasted bread.

-I would not prepare the toasted bread ahead of time.
+I would not prepare the toasted crostini ahead of time.
 That's best prepared right before serving!

 tomatoes and basil

 Add the tomatoes, garlic, and basil to a medium bowl.
-Then add the dried parsley, olive oil, and balsamic vinegar to the bowl.
+Then add the olive oil and balsamic vinegar to the bowl.
 Sprinkle with salt and pepper.

 tomato mixture in a bowl